What is TOGAF? TOGAF: The Open Group Architecture Framework

 TOGAF focuses on the implementation level instead of the solution architecture level which can be limiting.

 TOGAF is designed for companies with hierarchical and departmentalized structures.
-This can make it difficult to use in organizations that are more fluid or have less traditional structures.
+This can make it difficult to use in more fluid organizations or have less traditional structures.
 Additionally, TOGAF does not include everything you need to create an architecture – you will need to supplement it with other frameworks or methods.

 TOGAF is a comprehensive framework for enterprise architecture, but it takes time to learn all of the specification’s details.
-There are many modules and layers to TOGAF, so architects need to be familiar with the framework in order to use it effectively.
-Additionally, not everyone agrees that TOGAF is the best framework available, so companies should weigh the pros and cons before deciding whether or not to adopt it.
+There are many modules and layers to TOGAF, so architects need to be familiar with the framework to use it effectively.
+Not everyone agrees that TOGAF is the best framework available, so companies should weigh the pros and cons before deciding whether or not to adopt it.

 There are many benefits to becoming TOGAF certified.
 However, the professional value of TOGAF is limited if you don’t have the time and wherewithal to learn it.
 The certification process can be rigorous and requires a significant investment of both time and money.